ptmt/prism/README.md

 Jenkins Build Status: http://jenkins.phinitive.com/buildStatus/icon?job=PRISM

-For build make sure you have installed mono 3.2+
+For building solution under Linux make sure you have installed mono 3.2+

 or use vagrantup:
 ````